samcoble/CameraTransform/README.md

 So far Google Chrome performs the best.
 Google's javascript compiler V8 is superbly fast.

-Everything needs to be rewritten using WebAssembly & C++ before I continue improving the performance.

 Save & load now work for all unique data created.
 The folder tree state is saved as well.
 Open/closed states are also saved!
 I have limited folder names to use the following characters: A-Z, 0-9, period and spaces.